Constraining Non-minimal Dark Sector Scenarios with the COHERENT Neutrino Scattering Data

 where

-and the energy smearing is parametrized in the following form by using the Gamma function $\Gamma(1+b)$
+and the energy smearing is parametrized in the following form by using the gamma function $\Gamma(1+b)$

 where ``true" stands for the true spectrum which would be the one obtained without the smearing effect, and ``reco" stands for the measured spectrum.
-Here the parameters $a = 0.0749/E_{\rm ee}^{\rm true}$ and $b = 9.56 \times E_{\rm ee}^{\rm true}$ depend on the quenched energy deposition.
+Here the parameters $a = 0.0749/E_{\rm ee}^{\rm true}$ and $b = 9.56 \times E_{\rm ee}^{\rm true}$ depend on the quenched-energy deposition.
 The energy smearing is normalized by using the following condition